Ryan McDaid

 • Why there is “no such thing as a weed”

-• Why wild plants often have far higher nutrient density than supermarket food
+• Why wild plants often have higher nutrient density than supermarket food

 • How Claire and Kevin test soils under the microscope